JetBrains/teamcity-documentation/topics/known-issues.md

 To workaround this problem, you can upgrade Visual Studio 2017 to the latest build or, alternatively, install any later version of .NET Framework.

+### Compatibility with Visual Studio Build Tools 17.2.0 and .NET SDK 6.0.300

+At the moment, TeamCity 2022.04 does not support the recently released Visual Studio Build Tools 17.2.0 and .NET SDK 6.0.300.
+To solve the problem, install the plugin from [the related issue](https://youtrack.jetbrains.com/issue/TW-76189/Tests-error-with-The-argument-noconsolelogger-is-invalid-with-NE#focus=Comments-27-6067187.0-0).
+The fix will be included in TeamCity 2022.04.1.

+### Issues with using semicolons and commas in properties values in .rsp files

+Due to the [breaking change](https://github.com/dotnet/command-line-api/pull/1714) introduced by Microsoft in the core library `System.CommandLine` in the parsing behaviour for .rsp files, TeamCity users may experience issues with:
+- semicolons in the VSTestTestAdapterPath property (set by the internal TeamCity logic)
+- user-defined build configuration parameters (for example, MSBuild properties).
+  The issue with semicolons in VSTestTestAdapterPath was fixed in 2022.04.2.
+  To fix the issue with special symbols in build configuration parameters, please use [this plugin version](https://download.jetbrains.com/teamcity/plugins/dotnet/2022.04.x/dotnet-115344.zip).

 ## NuGet known issues

 ### Prerelease packages are not visible in the TeamCity NuGet feed